MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

     static void Divide(Int32 x, Int32 y, out Int32 result, out Int32 remainder);
 }
 ```

-Note that JavaScript projects a method with multiple `out` parameters
-differently than most languages do.
-JavaScript projects the preceding
-method as returning a single object; and the returned object has two
-properties.
-The properties have the names of the `out` parameters.
-In
-the preceding example, the JavaScript object returned by the method call
-has a property named *result*, and another property named
-*remainder*.

 An *array* is a data structure that contains a number of variables that are accessed through computed indices.
 The variables contained in
 an array&mdash;also called the *elements* of the array&mdash;are all of the